unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `to` (required)

-This attribute specifies a a string of output text, which is intended to match a key’s `to` attribute.
+This attribute specifies a string of output text, which is intended to match a key’s `to` attribute.

 Tooling should give a warning if this attribute matches more than one key, or does not match any keys.